bjourne/c-examples/README.md

 hashset datatype.
 It was written for fun because I love C coding.

 As some smart person once said; only the one who reinvents the wheel truly understand how it works.
-So that's that.
+So there's that.

 The repository consists of the following parts.